Which place is cheaper, Berlin or Athens?

 Berlin is a mecca for backpackers and budget travelers.
 The city has no shortage of hostels to choose from, many of which organize activities and tours that guests can enjoy.

 Athens is a bustling city that offers something for everyone.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Many travelers enjoy the food and shopping when visiting the big city destination of Berlin.
 But since there are so many activities, you'll likely want to spend more than one day exploring.